 When possible, try to keep dogs warm.
 Cold temperatures are going to aggravate joints that have been afflicted by arthritis.
 Cold temperatures cause the body’s tissues to constrict, placing that much more pressure on joints that are already irritated.

 In order to keep dogs as warm as possible, use blankets, think about investing in a padded dog bed, and use warm compresses to ease irritated joints.
 When dogs with arthritis are kept warm, any discomfort will be kept to a minimum.

 Finally, it is also a good idea to talk to a trained vet about medication options.
 The mantra when it comes to pain medication is to start low and go slow.
 Therefore, vets will often start with medications called NSAIDs.

 These are similar to Tylenol and Motrin and can reduce inflammation in dogs with arthritis.
 Over time, the vet might need to step up the medication regimen to more powerful options; however, this is best discussed with a vet on a case by case basis.

-Solutions Are Available for Pets with Arthritis
+Solutions Are Available for Dogs with Arthritis

 These are only a few of the options that are available to help dogs that suffer from arthritis.
 It is heartbreaking to see a dog with arthritis living in pain.
 Addressing this chronic medical condition from multiple directions with the solutions above will allow pet owners and medical providers to manage arthritis in dogs appropriately.